ykl1993/cdn/intl.en-US/Product Introduction/Node Distribution.md

 ## Global distribution of high performance nodes {#section_sbx_pq2_zdb .section}

 Alibaba Cloud CDN globally leverages 1300+ nodes to accelerate content delivery for websites and applications.
 It covers the major cities in all 34 provinces of mainland China and 70+ countries and regions, with a large number of nodes located in the provincial capital and other first-tier cities   .

 10 G optical network card.
 90 Tbps bandwidth capability reserve.
-40 TB to 1.5 PB storage space.40 Gbps-200 Gbps bandwidth load capability .
+40 TB to 1.5 PB storage space.
+40 Gbps-200 Gbps bandwidth load capability .

 All these high-performance nodes substantially enhance the information delivering, enabling you to better cope with emergencies.